notenail/notenail.github.io/_posts/2020-08-29-activelearning.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.33, random_state=42)
 ```
-Notice that I have set apart 33% for dataset for testing intened for unbaised evaluation.
+Notice that I have set apart 33% of the dataset as test-set intened for unbaised evaluation.
 We will never mix this subset of the dataset with anything.